pascal-roth/thundertorch/source/ML_utils/working_examples/working_example_code.rst

 LightningModule
 ---------------

-Secondely, the NN is created.
-The possible hyperparameters for the differents model are included in their discription.
-In case of the FlexMLP those parameters are:
+Secondly, the NN is created.
+The possible hyperparameters for the differents model are included in their description.
+In the case of the FlexMLP those parameters are:

 +--------------+------+------------------------------------------------+